IDATA2503-Mobile-Applikasjoner/aksje_app/README.md

 ### Performance & Scalability:

-- **Database:** Utilize efficient database systems (e.g., Firebase, SQL databases) for storing user data, transaction history, and other app-related data.
+- **Database:** Utilize efficient database systems (PostgreSQL databases) for storing user data, transaction history, and other app-related data.
 - **Scalability:** Design the backend infrastructure to handle a growing number of users and increased data traffic.

 ### Security: